-Non-Executive Director, Audit and Risk Committees Member.
+Non-Executive Director, Audit Committee and Risk Committee Member.

 David has several years' experience in business banking and financial information management having worked nine years with the NAB and other community focused organisations.
 His key deliverables have been Project and Strategic management, along with managing systems operations and program analysts.
 He also has experience in human centred design, sales, change management, accounting and staff development in small, medium and large corporates, education, health, and digital business environments.
-David is passionate about driving teams to deliver an outcome for our members.
+David is passionate about driving teams to deliver an outcome for our Members.
 As an active member of the Ukrainian Community, David was a member of Plast Ukrainian Scouts Association, and Ukrainian Dancing and in his youth also participated in various church, charity and community activities.

-David has been a Non-Executive Director of the Co-operative since July 2019.
+David has been a Non-Executive Director of the Co-operative for two years.